 Lesson 2: Finance Roadmaps Are Governed by External Calendars

 In consumer product management, the roadmap is largely internally driven.
 You ship when you're ready, and the market responds.
 In finance, the roadmap is constrained by external calendars that cannot be moved: month-end close, quarter-end reporting, annual audit, regulatory submission deadlines, tax filing dates.
+I worked at a global alternative asset bank in Bahrain where every engineering decision had to account for AAOIFI reporting cycles.
+The calendar was not a constraint we negotiated around.
+It was the product.

 Lesson 3: In Regulated Environments, Technical Debt Has Regulatory Consequences